 When the Chi Omega killing occurred in Florida after Bundy’s second jail escape in 1978, I immediately said it was Bundy, and I wasn’t the only one in Seattle to say so.
 It took Florida police a week to figure this out after he was detained.
 My personal favorite Ted Bundy (1946-1989) photo-

 Given this history, my curiosity was piqued by Netflix’s new four-hour docu-series on Bundy called “Conversations with a Killer: The Ted Bundy Tapes.”
 I found it quite comprehensive, as it utilizes lesser-known sources.
 Bundy’s criminal terror career is already well documented, but I recommend the Netflix series to fill any gaps in knowledge.

-The Sundance Institute announced that the movie “Extremely Wicked, Shockingly Evil and Vile” about Bundy is to debute at the Sundance Film Festival, opening Jan.
-24, 2019.
+The Sundance Institute announced that the movie “Extremely Wicked, Shockingly Evil and Vile” about Bundy is to debut at the Sundance Film Festival, and then on to Netflix,

 So rather than rehash his crimes, let’s focus on the creation of this monster and an alternative theory of his MO.